 Simulations can also be a form of gaming.
 You can present learners were with a scenario and provided several possible response options.
 Have them discuss the situation in a forum, then vote on the response they most supported.
 In the following week, create a situation that built on the decision made the previous week.

 Stories have become increasingly important as people innovate at alarming rates.
-Our personal stories are what differentiate us from others and make us novel.
+Our personal stories are what differentiate us from others and make our novel.
 Communicating these interesting and unique stories is memorable, and learning experiences need to be memorable.

-Incorporating story into your delivery of content can increase engagement.
+Incorporating stories into your delivery of content can increase engagement.
 It can be equally meaningful to require learners to share stories that relate to learned concepts.
 Assigning reflections, asking learners to blog, or posing forum prompts that allow focused sharing of personal stories can be ways of allowing learners to make meaning through their own stories as well as through reading colleagues’ stories.

-Creating a user friendly online environment can help learners access information in a way that makes it more consumable.
+Creating a user-friendly online environment can help learners access information in a way that makes it more consumable.
 The curriculum design of the online course should flow from one topic to the next in a way that makes sense and builds on learned ideas.

-In addition, the visual design of the course will be more inviting if it not only looks appealing, but also functions well.
-Twenty-first century learners are more impacted by design as creativity becomes more important in differentiating ourselves and individuality becomes more valued socially.
+In addition, the visual design of the course will be more inviting if it not only looks appealing but also functions well.
+Twenty-first-century learners are more impacted by design as creativity becomes more important in differentiating ourselves and individuality becomes more valued socially.

 Assemble all the components of the online course and create the first draft.
 Since mobile devices have become ubiquitous, view the courses on a tablet screen to ensure the learner has the same experience he or she would have on a desktop.
 This is the point in the cycle when the subject matter experts (SMEs) and instructional designers review the content to flag any mistakes or omissions to ensure a consistent flow to the instruction.